kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      %sessions-changed
              A session was created or destroyed.

+     %subscription-changed name session-id window-id window-index pane-id ... : value The value of the format associated with subscription name has changed to value.
+See refresh-client -B.  Any arguments after pane-id up until a single ‘:’ are for future use and should be ignored.

      %unlinked-window-add window-id
              The window with ID window-id was created but is not linked to the current session.